brimdata/zed/docs/zq/operators/where.md

 ### Description

-The `where` operator filters its input by applying a Boolean expression `<expr>` to each input value and dropping each value for which the expression is `false` or an error.
+The `where` operator filters its input by applying a Boolean expression `<expr>` to each input value and dropping each value for which the expression evaluates to `false` or to an error.

 The "where" keyword may be omitted in which case `<expr>` follows the [search expression](../language.md#search-expressions) syntax.